longndt/react-course/lesson5-fullstack/README.md

 After completing this lesson, you'll be able to:

-1. **Build Full-Stack Apps**: Create complete applications with React frontend and Node.js backend
+1. **Build Full-Stack Apps**: Create complete applications with React frontend and Node\.ts backend
 2. **Deploy to Production**: Use modern deployment platforms and CI/CD pipelines
 3. **Optimize Performance**: Make your apps fast and efficient
 4. **Monitor & Maintain**: Track errors and performance in production